Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Classes for 'GeoJSON' to make working with 'GeoJSON' easier.
 Includes S3 classes for 'GeoJSON' classes with brief summary output, and a few methods such as extracting and adding bounding boxes, properties, and coordinate reference systems; working with newline delimited 'GeoJSON'; and serializing to/from 'Geobuf' binary 'GeoJSON' format.

-httpgd — by Florian Rupprecht, 9 months ago
+httpgd — by Florian Rupprecht, a year ago

 A 'HTTP' Server Graphics Device